 This dog is primarily bred as a guard dog, so your best bet to find a quality breeder is to look for a small-scale breeder that specializes primarily in breeding dogs who guard high-end homes.

-- The Bull Mastweiler needs to be socialized with their family early in their development.
+- The Bull Mastweiler needs to be socialized with their families early in their development.

 - These puppies need to have plenty of outdoor space to run around and play in.
 They were originally bred as outdoor guard dogs, and they have lots of energy.